 River City Inspection & Environmental has the skilled professionals and comprehensive remediation services to handle any mould removal project, no matter the size.
 Our experienced technicians have the knowledge and experience to design effective remediation strategies to safely contain and remove mould contamination from homes, commercial and industrial buildings.
 All contaminated materials are carefully bagged, then removed from the property and disposed of properly.
 Once all contaminated materials have been removed, the area is treated with an antimicrobial agent to kill any remaining mould spores.
 Cleaning and killing mould is only one part of the remediation process.
 Proper containment, HEPA (High Efficiency Particulate Air) vacuuming and air filtration are also necessary, as indicated by the IICRC S520 Guideline.
 When the application is completed, a HEPA vacuum is used to eliminate the remaining dead spores and restore the environment to a condition 1 status.
 The final step is to perform a clearance test (air quality testing) to validate that the remediation project has been successful.
 Our certified technicians use the appropriate personal protection equipment (PPE) while performing the remediation and follow remediation protocols.

-The antimicrobial products used by River City during the mould remediation process are registered with Health Canada and kills over 99.99% of mould and fungal spores while at the same time being safe.
+The antimicrobial products used by River City during the mould remediation process are eco friendly and registered with Health Canada and kills over 99.99% of mould and fungal spores while at the same time being safe.